lucasviola/lucasviola.github.io/_posts/2015-04-15-functional-programming-patterns.markdown

 Pretty straight forward.
 If n is equal to 1 or 2, n applied to fib returns 1.
 If not (otherwise/else), it calls itself on (n - 1) and (n - 2) until n is evaluated to one of the base cases.
 Then it ends the recursion.

-4. Dealing with lists

-So, pretty much all data structures cam be summed up into lists.
-A string is a list of chars.
-A file is a list of strings.
-A tree is a list of nodes and leaves.
-There are multiple commonly used patterns for dealing with these data sets.
-In this section I’ll explain some of them.

-4.1 List traversing

 6. Types: Algebraic Data Types

 As I've done in the section about functions, let us start by talking about what types are not.